Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Real and imaginary rotations on the ring

 Applying~\eq{eq_Nechaev} to the thermal part of the free energy density~\eq{eq_f_T}, we get that the (normalized) thermodynamic energy density ``fractalizes'' in the thermodynamic limit:

-The non-analyticity of the Thomae function $f_{\mathsf T}$ has the fractal nature~\cite{nechaev2017number} implying the fractalization of thermodynamics under imaginary rotation~\cite{Chernodub:2022qlz}.
+The non-analyticity of the Thomae function $f_{\mathsf T}$ has a fractal nature~\cite{nechaev2017number} implying the fractalization of thermodynamics under imaginary rotation~\cite{Chernodub:2022qlz}.
 The result in Eq.~\eq{eq_fbar_limit} implies that close to the thermodynamic limit, $L \gg 1$, the non-analytical fractal part of the free energy density dominates over the analytical term in the thermodynamic free energy~\eq{eq_f_T}.
 Interpreting the expression for $\om{F}$ in light of Eq.~\eqref{eq_E_large_ring_0}, we are led to define a rotation-dependent temperature $T_{\mathsf{T}}(\nu)$ via

 which depends on the statistical parameter $\nu \equiv \beta \Omega_I/2\pi = p/q$ via the discontinuous Thomae function $f_{\mathsf T}$ as given in Eq.~\eq{eq_T_rational_bosons}.
 Notice that in the thermodynamic limit, the thermodynamics of the system is determined by the ninionic statistics~\eq{eq_ninionic}.
-This fact can be seen from the expression for pressure~\eq{eq_pressure_ring}, given in Eq.~\eq{eq_f_thermodynamic_limit}, which coincides with Eq.~\eq{eq_E_large_ring_Omega_I}.
+This fact can be seen from the expression for pressure, given in Eq.~\eq{eq_fbar_limit}, which coincides with Eq.~\eq{eq_E_large_ring_Omega_I}.

-The fractalization~\eq{eq_f_thermodynamic_limit}, characterized by the non-analytical behaviour of free energy, is achieved only in the thermodynamic limit when the radius $R$ of the ring becomes infinitely large.
+The fractalization~\eq{eq_fbar_limit}, characterized by the non-analytical behaviour of free energy, is achieved only in the thermodynamic limit when the radius $R$ of the ring becomes infinitely large.
 At any finite $R$, all thermodynamic characteristics of the systems are analytical.
 Thus, it is instructive to see how thermodynamics acquires its fractal properties under imaginary rotation as the radius of the ring increases.